marianna-akbal/BillMurrayWipeEffect/README.md

 # BillMurrayWipeEffect
 Playing with wipe effect ( with Bill Murray )

-Html, ccs & some jQuery
+Html, CSS & some jQuery